erikglee/OSPREY_BIDS/docs/source/mrs_processing_details.rst

-Finally, a set of options governs the spectral fit range (the frequency over which the model is optimized) as well as the stiffness of the baseline:
+Finally, a set of options governs the spectral fit range (the frequency over which the model is optimized) as well as the stiffness of the baseline.

 The option to modify the metabolite model frequency range in ppm: ::